-Questions and Answers About the Passover
+Questions and Answers About the Christian Passover

 If you look at your calendar for March or April, you will probably see “Passover” marked.
 Most people think of the Passover as simply a Jewish national holiday commemorating Israel’s departure from Egypt as found in the book of Exodus.
 Around this season, network television usually airs The Ten Commandments, the epic 1956 film recounting the Exodus starring Charlton Heston and Yul Brynner.

 This may be the extent of your knowledge about the Passover.
-It is largely ignored in Christianity, which observes other spring holidays (such as Easter, Lent and Good Friday).
+It is largely ignored in Christianity, which observes other spring holidays such as Easter, Lent and Good Friday.

-The Passover is found throughout the Bible—both in the Old Testament and New Testament.
-Is it possible that Christianity is ignoring an observance that is actually very much Christian?That evening, the Israelites were also instructed to prepare a special meal and get ready to leave Egypt the next day (verses 8-11).
+Throughout their generations, the Israelites were to celebrate the Passover to remember how God delivered them from slavery in Egypt.
+That evening, the Israelites were also instructed to prepare a special meal and get ready to leave Egypt the next day (verses 8-11).
 God declared this observance was “the LORD’S Passover” (verse 11).
-He commanded them to observe it as “a memorial,” “feast to the LORD throughout your generations” and “an everlasting ordinance” (verse 14).
+He commanded them to observe it as “a memorial,” “a feast to the LORD throughout your generations” and “an everlasting ordinance” (verse 14).

-These events are also meaningful for Christians who are called “the Israel of God” (Galatians 6:16).
+These events are also meaningful for Christians, who are called “the Israel of God” (Galatians 6:16) and are delivered from the slavery of sin (Romans 6:7).
 But, as we will see, the Passover holds even deeper significance for Christians today.

-- The Israelites were in bondage to Egypt (Exodus 1:14).
+Putting the scriptures together, we see that the events of the first Passover foreshadowed Jesus Christ’s death.The Israelites were in bondage to Egypt (Exodus 1:14).
 All human beings are in slavery to sin (Romans 6:16-17, 20; 7:23; 2 Peter 2:19).

-- The Israelites were only spared from death that night through the sign of the lamb’s blood on their door posts (Exodus 12:22-23).
-Christians are only free from the penalty of death through Christ’s shed blood as the “Lamb of God” (John 1:29; Ephesians 1:7; 2:13; Hebrews 9:14, 22; 1 Peter 1:19).
+The Israelites were spared from death that night only through the sign of the Passover lamb’s blood on their doorposts (Exodus 12:22-23).
+Christians are freed from death only through Jesus’ shed blood as the “Lamb of God” (John 1:29; Ephesians 1:7; 2:13; Hebrews 9:14, 22; 1 Peter 1:19).

-- As a result of the plague against Egypt and the Israelites’ being spared through the lamb’s blood, Israel was freed from slavery and started a new life by coming out of Egypt (Exodus 12:31-41).
+As a result of the plague against Egypt and the Israelites’ being spared through the Passover lamb’s blood, Israel was freed from slavery and started a new life by coming out of Egypt (Exodus 12:31-41).
 As a result of Jesus Christ’s sacrifice, Christians can have freedom from the captivity of sin and live a new way of life (Romans 6:4, 6, 18, 22; Ephesians 4:24).

 These are just a few of the parallels between the Exodus Passover and Jesus Christ.
 It is also important to remember that Jesus observed the Passover on the evening before His crucifixion and that His sacrifice occurred on the daylight portion of the Feast of Passover (Matthew 26:18-19).
 But perhaps no scripture proves the link better than 1 Corinthians 5:7: “For indeed Christ, our Passover, was sacrificed for us.”